-With the start of Advent around the corner, it's time to deck the halls and trim the tree.
-In the spirit of supporting our neighboring farms and having a gentler impact on the environment, here are four ways you can buy a local Christmas tree in Lausanne this year.
+With the start of Advent, it's time to deck the halls and trim the tree.
+In the spirit of supporting our neighboring farms and having a gentler impact on the environment, here are five ways you can buy a local Christmas tree in Lausanne this year.

 If you’re impatient to get into the Christmas spirit, and you like the experience of picking out your own tree, we buy ours each year at the Ferme Aebi in Chailly.
 The farm has been destroyed in order to build more apartments (don’t get us started on how we feel about THAT decision…), but Christmas trees will be sold next to the construction site this year, even still.